Getting Started¶

 Integrating Exasol-Toolbox into your Project¶

-1. Add the toolbox as dependency¶
+1. Add the toolbox as a dependency¶

 poetry add --group dev exasol-toolbox

-3. Provide a project configuration¶
+2. Provide a project configuration¶

 Note

-Be aware that the plugin definitions are completely optional.
 For further details on plugins, see the customization section.

 from __future__ import annotations